 How does IV sedation work?

 IV means intravenous.
 That means we administer the anti-anxiety medication we use for IV sedation by inserting a very fine needle into the back of your hand or arm to create the IV.
-The IV medication we administer is not a painkiller, it is medication that treats anxiety and makes you completely relaxed.
+The IV medication we administer is not a painkiller, it is a medication that treats anxiety and makes you completely relaxed.

 We will still need to numb you before we being work.
 Don’t worry if you don’t like getting numb or if you are afraid of needles, we can wait until your sedation medication begins to kick in before we numb your mouth.
 You won’t even know it’s happening.
 Before you realize it, you will be completely numb.